exec-helper/source/src/plugins/docs/exec-helper-plugins-clang-static-analyzer.md

 The exec-helper build target command or plugin to execute for the analysis.

 # OPTIONAL SETTINGS
-The configuration of the make plugin may contain the following settings:
+The configuration of the clang-static-analyzer plugin may contain the following settings:

 ## command-line
 Additional command line parameters to pass to clang-static-analyzer as a list of separate arguments.
 By default no additional arguments are added.